+Lavender, what’s the alternative if you’re not a fan?
 Lavender is the staple plant for any sunny Mediterranean styled garden, the thin silvery leaves make it ideal for a hot climate as its water loss is kept to the minimum.
 However, not everyone likes the scent and if you have a shady spot, you will need to find an alternative plant.
 Lavender is also suitable for coastal windy sites too so long as it’s planted in full sun.

 So, if you’re looking for an alternative to Lavender, here’s five lovely alternatives to use and ideas for your garden.

 This was the first plant that sprang to mind, although it’s a perennial and will die back each autumn, its still a robust plant to use in any garden border or container.
 As you can see it has the blue spires like Lavender and the sagey/silvery leaves, but the stems are dark and angular which I really like.
 These plants will flower from June until October – just cut down the flower heads at the base once they’re starting to go over and you should get additional blooms.
 They love being in full sun and will grow to around 50cm tall.
 If you want to move away from the blue/mauve flower colour, there are hundreds of Salvias to choose from and in every colour too.

 Another perennial that loves a sunny spot.
 It grows to around 1m tall and loved by bees.
 This plant may need staking when it reaches maturity as I’ve known a storm wreck the flowers.
 Such a beautiful plant in the border.
 Flowers from June to October and prefers a well-drained soil.

 It’s proper name is Perovskia ‘Blue Spire’ and I think it’s so pretty with it’s silvery white stems and violet blue flowers.
 Its a very striking plant, and a good one to have as it flowers in August to September.
 A tall variety, so its great for the back of a border at 1.2m.